IIIF/api/source/api/extension/navplace/index.md

 ### 3.3 Context Considerations for GeoJSON-LD `properties`

 The value of `properties` can be any JSON object and is used to supply additional information associated with the geographic coordinates.
-Properties _SHOULD_ be defined either by local extensions or those endorsed by the IIIF community.
+Properties _SHOULD_ be defined either by local extensions or public extensions endorsed by the IIIF community.
+Clients _SHOULD NOT_ assume synchronized contexts or vocabulary for terms found here.
 If a client discovers properties that it does not understand, then it _MUST_ ignore them.

 ## 4. Implementation Notes